AlCap23/DecisionStructures.jl/README.md

 Implements two simple storage structures, useable for (sequential) decision making processes using integer decision with arbitrary information inside the nodes and possible computationally expensive objective / reward functions.

+## Useage

+Please refer to the test for now.